KochyanLV/cmc-parser/README.md

 # Coinmarketcap parser
-Coinmarketcap parser of NFT tokens
+Coinmarketcap crypto parser

-To use the parser download 4 files: "__init_\_.py", "data.py", "download.py" and "parse.py".
-Then run "__init_\_.py" and wait for results.
+To use the analyzer, download 4 files: "__init_\_.py", "data.py", "download.py" and "parse.py".
+Then run "__init_\_.py" - and wait for the results.

-Take into account that you should install several packages used in the project!
+Please note that you should install several packages used in the project!

-You can make experiments with other URLs of coinmarketcap quotes, for example from the main page.
+You can experiment with another URL of coinmarketcap quotes, for example, from the main page https://coinmarketcap.com/.
+This will work, since the table shows the same class names in html for all sections of the site.

-In crypto.json and crypto.csv you can see program execution results.
+In crypto.json and crypto.csv you can see the results of the program execution.